PaulAndreRada/dogchain/README.md

 `http://localhost:5000/chain` </br>
-This shows you the full chain ( it's just one chain for now, the consensus algorithm is being buggy )
+This shows you the full chain

 ### In the terminal:
 ```